Hyperbolic Large Language Models

 \subsection{HypLLMs for multimodal representation learning}

 Hyperbolic LLM techniques are also being applied to multimodal representation learning problems, where data from different modalities (text, vision, graphs, etc.) have underlying hierarchical correspondences.
-Xiong \textit{et al.}~\cite{xiongenhancing} propose a model called \textit{HyperSurv} that fuses pathology images and text reports for cancer survival prediction.
+A model called \textit{HyperSurv} has been proposed~\cite{xiongenhancing} that fuses pathology images and text reports for cancer survival prediction.
 In this task, doctors’ free-text reports describe visual findings in whole-slide images (WSIs); the descriptions have a hierarchical structure (e.g., broad terms like “tumor” entail specific attributes like “necrosis” or “mitosis count”).
-HyperSurv maps both the image features and the report embeddings into a shared hyperbolic space, using \emph{hyperbolic cones} to enforce entailment constraints (so that a general concept in text is located “above” the more specific visual features it refers to).
+HyperSurv maps both the image features and the report embeddings into a shared hyperbolic space, using \emph{hyperbolic cones} to enforce entailment constraints.
 This approach naturally captures the one-to-many relationships between high-level medical terms and multiple image regions.
 As a result, the model achieved state-of-the-art accuracy in survival outcome prediction across several cancer datasets, outperforming Euclidean baselines by effectively modeling the multi-modal hierarchy of concepts and images.
-Building on similar principles for cancer survival prediction, Yang \textit{et al.}~\cite{yang2025hysurvpred} introduced \textit{HySurvPred}, which integrates histopathology images and genomic data in hyperbolic space for survival prediction.
+Building on similar principles for cancer survival prediction, HySurvPred was introduced~\cite{yang2025hysurvpred}, which integrates histopathology images and genomic data in hyperbolic space for survival prediction.
 Unlike HyperSurv's focus on pathology images and text reports, HySurvPred specifically addresses the hierarchical structures in both histopathology data (from tissue to cell scales) and genomics data (from biological networks to genes).
-The framework introduces three key innovations: Multimodal Hyperbolic Mapping (MHM) to capture intra-modal hierarchies, Angle-aware Ranking-based Contrastive Loss (ARCL) to preserve the ordinal nature of survival time, and Censor-Conditioned Uncertainty Constraint (CUC) to effectively utilize censored data.
 The framework operates by mapping multimodal features from Euclidean space into hyperbolic space to better capture hierarchical relationships, achieving superior performance on five TCGA benchmark datasets and demonstrating the effectiveness of hyperbolic multimodal fusion for complex medical prediction tasks~\cite{yang2025hysurvpred}.